caperaven/crs-process-api/readme.md

 const step = {
     type: "loop",
     args: {
-        source: "@context.records",
+        source: "$context.records",
         steps: {
             copy_to_array: {
                 type: "array",
                 action: "add",
                 args: {
-                    target: "@context.result",
+                    target: "$context.result",
-                    value: "@item"
+                    value: "$item"
                 }
             }
         }
     }
 }
 ```
-The above example loops through an array found at "@context.records".
+The above example loops through an array found at "$context.records".
-For each item we copy that array item "@item" to an array at "@context.result".
+For each item we copy that array item "$item" to an array at "$context.result".

 As you can see in the above example the loop args has a steps property that define what steps to take.
 These steps execute top down so if you have more than one step, it will execute step 1 then 2 then 3 ...
-It is at this point where the "@item" comes into play.
+It is at this point where the "$item" comes into play.

 If you look at a standard intent entry point: